 Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God. (from John 3:3)

 Yes, I’m describing what takes place with each of us individually.
 Some fall in love with the One who gave His life for them and they accept His marriage proposal.
 Like an engagement ring, He puts His Holy Spirit within us as His promise of eternal life with Him.
-Now we’re waiting for the celebration in heaven.
+Now we’re merely waiting for the celebration to take place in heaven.

 And there are some who refuse His proposal.
 He knew that’s what would happen from the start.
 Yet, it’s all worth it to Him –to have His perfect, eternal helpmate.